hirak99/video-summarizer/README.md

 - **[Video Annotator](https://github.com/hirak99/video-annotator)**

-  It is a web-based tool for manual video annotation, used to quickly annotate lattice-aligned rectangular ROIs in the videos.
-It is hosted separately.
+  It is a web-based tool for manual video annotation, to annotate lattice-aligned rectangular ROIs in the videos.
+It was primarily made for this project to quickly annotate map the teacher / student areas.
+It is also used to mark simple regions for adhoc blurring.

 ## Setup & Running